gloredo/react-blend/README.md

         ├── 📄 [param].js
 ```

-Duplication can be reduced using Array Sintax:
+Duplication can be reduced using Array Syntax:

 ```
 ├── 📁 app